 Food Stall, Middle Eastern

-FalafeLicious is the perfect spot to get your Middle Eastern food fix.
-The takeaway option is perfect for those on the go, otherwise have a sit down on one of the long wooden benches and wait while your expert chef brings the taste of the Middle East to the East End.
-Using recipes passed down over the generations, an array of mouthwatering falafel-based dishes are created before your very eyes from their simple menu.
-There is a wide range of accompaniments to eat along with your falafel, from hummus to salads, so there will be something to suit every palette.
-Our pick has to be the falafel in pita: a mouthwatering falafel in a fresh pita with your choice of accompaniment.
+FalafeLicious is a perfect spot to get your Middle Eastern food fix.
+The takeaway option is ideal for those on the go; otherwise, sit down on one of the long wooden benches and wait while the chef brings the taste of the Middle East to the East End.
+Using recipes passed down over generations, the menu has an array of mouth-watering falafel-based dishes.
+There is a wide range of accompaniments to eat along with your falafel, from hummus to salads, so there will be something to suit every palate.
+Try the classic falafel in a freshly cooked pita with your choice of toppings.

 Believe it or not, the rich, squidgy doughnuts at Dum Dum are actually low-fat, without preservatives and baked rather than fried.
 While still not a type of health food, they’re definitely lower in calories than the average doughnuts.
 Best of all, the flavours are top-notch and include crème brûlée and the Zebra, comprising layers of croissant dough and chocolate buttercream and topped with chocolate ganache.

 There aren’t many places you can get pizza by the slice in London, which makes Voodoo Ray’s a rarity.
 It’s gourmet pizza, but cool.
 Their pizzas have toppings that are fun and unusual, such as the Rubenesque (salt beef, sauerkraut, emmental, Russian dressing) and the Green Velvet (artichoke hearts, green olives, sunblush tomatoes).
 As it’s open late, it’s a favourite spot of Shoreditch revellers.
 They also do a great frozen margarita, should that be the vibe you’re after.